Our regular Sunday morning service is at 10.30am.

 What happens when I arrive?

 As you arrive, members of the Welcome Team will be on hand to say ‘hello’ and help with any queries.
-Printed orders of service and notices are available.
-We do not use hymnbooks but all the hymns and readings are projected onto the screens throughout the service as we try to reduce our carbon footprint.
+We do not use hymnbooks but hymns and songs are projected onto the screens throughout the service.
 Bibles can be requested from the Welcome Team if you would rather use one.
-The intimations are scrolled on the screens before the start of the service but should you wish, you can also sign up to regularly receive both the order of service and weekly notices electronically via the homepage link or by emailing the church office.
+The intimations are scrolled on the screens before the start of the service.

-There are no reserved seats so feel free to sit anywhere – upstairs in the gallery or downstairs in the main sanctuary.
+There are no reserved seats so feel free to sit anywhere - upstairs in the gallery or downstairs in the main sancturay.

-Come as you are and in whatever you feel comfy.
+Come as you are and whatever you feel comfy in.
 We have no Sunday clothes!

 What happens during the service?